Locally moving groups and laminar actions on the line: Examples of minimal laminar actions: orders of germ type revisited

 conjugates $\PP(X)$ to $\PP(\R)$, so that the we can conclude from the previous case.

-Now assume that \ref{i-exotic-pa} holds, and choose a section $\Gamma\subseteq \PA_0^\omega(X)$ of $\Germ(G, b)$.
-Then since non-trivial analytic maps have isolated fixed points, we see that $\widehat{G}$ satisfies \ref{i-germ-3''}, thus \ref{i-germ-invariant}, and we can apply Proposition \ref{p-exotic-germ}. \qedhere \end{proof}
+Now assume that \ref{i-exotic-pa} holds, and choose a section $\Gamma\subset \PA_0^\omega(X)$ of $\Germ(G, b)$.
+Then since non-trivial analytic maps have isolated fixed points, we see that $\widehat{G}$ satisfies \ref{i-germ-3''}, thus \ref{i-germ-invariant}, and we can apply Proposition \ref{p-exotic-germ}. \end{proof}

-\begin{rem} The conditions in Proposition \ref{p-exotic-germ} cannot be dropped: in \S\ref{s-no-actions} we will construct an example of a finitely generated locally moving group $G\subseteq \homeo_0(\R)$ which admits no exotic action.
-Moreover this example satisfies \ref{i-germ-section} (but not \ref{i-germ-invariant}), and its natural action is by piecewise linear homeomorphisms with a countable set of singularities which admit a finite set of accumulation points inside $X$.
-This shows the sensitivity of Corollary \ref{c-exotic-pp} to its assumptions.
+\begin{rem} The conditions in Proposition \ref{p-exotic-germ} cannot be dropped: in \S\ref{s-no-actions} we will construct an example of a finitely generated locally moving group $G\subset \homeo_0(\R)$ which admits no exotic action.
+Moreover, this example satisfies \ref{i-germ-section} (but not \ref{i-germ-invariant}) and its standard action is by piecewise linear homeomorphisms with a countable set of singularities with finitely many accumulation points inside $X$.
+This shows the sensitivity of Corollary \ref{c-exotic-pp} to its assumptions. \end{rem}